ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### The Three Main Storage Durations in C

-When you create a variable in C, you’re not just giving it a name and a value, you’re also deciding **how long that value will live in memory**.
-This “lifetime” is what we call the **storage** duration.
+When you create a variable in C, you're not just giving it a name and a value, you're also deciding **how long that value will live in memory**.
+This "lifetime" is what we call the **storage** duration.
 Even two variables that look similar in the code can behave very differently depending on how long they stick around.

-Let’s break down the three main types you’ll encounter, starting with the most common in day-to-day programming.
+Let's break down the three main types you'll encounter, starting with the most common in day-to-day programming.

 **Automatic Storage Duration (stack variables)**

 Think of these as short-term helpers.
 They are born the moment a function starts running and disappear the instant the function finishes.
-You don’t have to create or destroy them manually; C takes care of that for you.
+You don't have to create or destroy them manually; C takes care of that for you.

 Automatic variables:

 * Are declared inside functions without the `static` keyword.
 * Are created when the function is called and destroyed when it returns.
-* Live on the **stack**, a section of memory that’s automatically managed by the program.
+* Live on the **stack**, a section of memory that's automatically managed by the program.
 * Are perfect for quick, temporary jobs like loop counters, temporary pointers, or small scratch buffers.

-Because they vanish when the function ends, you can’t keep their address for later use; doing so leads to one of the most common beginner mistakes in C.
+Because they vanish when the function ends, you can't keep their address for later use; doing so leads to one of the most common beginner mistakes in C.

 Small Example: